IHTSDO/snomed-ecl-parser/readme.md

 # SNOMED CT Expression Constraint Language Parser

-An Open Source Java library for parsing ECL, a SNOMED CT domain specific language.
+An Open Source Java library for parsing ECL 1.5, a SNOMED CT domain specific language.

 ## ANTLR4 Grammar
 The official SNOMED International ABNF syntax definition for ECL has been converted to ANTLR4 in order to generate tooling support.